lastmjs/zwitterion/README.md

 ## Acknowledgements

+Zwitterion was made possible by various amazing projects:

+* [SystemJS]() - for standards-based ES6 module resolution
+* [SystemJS Builder]() - for help with server-side transpilation
+* [plugin-typescript]() - for the actual server-side transpilation
+* [TypeScript]() - for being an amazing language that boosts productivity

+And many more projects, take a look at `package.json` for more.
+Open source is incredible, so get out there and contribute.

 TypeScript is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.